KosVla/NonlinearBoucWenFrameBenchmark/README.md

 * Parametric dynamic response and parametrized Bouc-Wen links
 * Multi-story extension possible through automatic input file creation function
 * Simulation of localized phenomena
-* Standardized datasets for tasks related to system identification applications, reduced-order or surrogate modelling applications.
+* Standardized datasets for tasks related to system identification applications, reduced-order or surrogate modelling applications

 ## Motivation
 A diverse variety of engineering and dynamic systems, ranging from control applications and solid mechanics to biology and economics, feature hysteretic phenomena.
 This commonly encountered nonlinear behavior can be captured and described via diverse numerical models, with the Bouc-Wen representation comprising a common choice within the nonlinear dynamics and vibration engineering community.
 In this benchmark, the Bouc-Wen model is employed to characterize the response of the nodal connections of a two-story frame structure.
 The resulting shear frame with hysteretic links is proposed as a multi-degree of freedom nonlinear response simulator.